 Maintenance decision units should include operating expenditures for new staff that are requested as a result of pre-approved caseloads, federal mandates, and court decrees only.
-Depending on the work tasks of the new caseload positions remember to include rent space, phone line and voicemail, toll and fixed line, internet access, postage, office supplies, vehicle expenditures, if appropriate, and possible publications, dues, insurance (tort/liability) and any equipment related to new personnel and new or expanded programs.
+Refer to the New Position Section within this manual when considering these costs.
 Detailed calculations and rationale for maintenance operating expenditures must be provided.
 A new position cost projection template is available on the Budget Division's website.

 Requests that are not related to caseload, federal mandates and court decrees should be included as an enhancement decision unit and should correspond with a statewide strategic priority.
-This would include operating expenditures associated with new personnel, programs and expansion of existing programs (not caseload, federal mandates and court decrees).
-If an enhancement decision unit includes new staff, the agency will want to remember to include rent space, phone line and voicemail, internet access, postage, office supplies, vehicle expenditures, if appropriate, and possible publications, dues, insurance (tort/ liability) and any equipment related to new personnel and new or expanded programs.
+This would include operating expenditures associated with new personnel, programs and expansion of existing programs, not caseload, federal mandates and court decrees.
+If an enhancement decision unit includes new staff, the agency should consider to include rent space, phone line and voicemail, internet access, postage, office supplies, vehicle expenditures, if appropriate, and possible publications, dues, insurance (tort/liability) and any equipment related to new personnel and new or expanded programs.